 IBM MQ on Distributed – what is it?IBM MQ is the robust, secure and reliable messaging solution at the centre of many of the world’s most critical infrastructures, across a wide range of industries.
 Not just a simple messaging provider, it enables the highest levels of data integrity when communicating asynchronously between a disparate set of applications, even when the underlying infrastructure is distributed across the globe.

-Not only does MQ cover a wide range of application environments and languages, it also allows the server infrastructure to be run across a mixture of environments, from a desktop to a mainframe to a cloud deployment.
-All providing the robustness and security built into the product over many years.
+MQ covers a wide range of application environments and languages, and allows the server infrastructure to be run across a mixture of environments, from a desktop to a mainframe to a cloud deployment.
+All provide the robustness and security built into the product over many years.

-IBM MQ for Distributed platforms covers those environments outside of the mainframe.
-So that’s platforms such as Linux, AIX, HP-UX, IBM i, Solaris, Windows and HP Integrity NonStop Server.
-Whether they are running on physical hardware, virtual machines or containers, either in your data centre or on the cloud.
+IBM MQ for Distributed platforms covers those environments outside of the mainframe, including platforms such as Linux, AIX, HP-UX, IBM i, Solaris, Windows and HP Integrity NonStop Server.
+Whether they run on physical hardware, virtual machines or containers, in your data centre or on the cloud.

-- Programmatic and graphical administrative tools are provided with the product, either for local or remote administration
+- Programmatic and graphical administrative tools are provided, for local or remote administration

-- MQ provides many levels of security, from simple authentication through to per-message end-to-end encryption and signing.
-With every level in between
+- Variety of security levels, from simple authentication through to per-message end-to-end encryption and signing, and everything in between

-- MQ servers can be hardwired together or dynamically bound using MQ Clusters for server-to-server message communication
+- Hardwire or dynamically bind MQ servers together using MQ Clusters for server-to-server message communication

-- A wide array of administrative and diagnostic commands and tools built over the years to enable management of those critical systems
+- Manage critical systems with a wide array of administrative and diagnostic commands and admin tools